Blue in culture: Ancient

-Blue was a latecomer among colours used in art and decoration, as well as language and literature.
+Blue was a latecomer among colors used in art and decoration, as well as language and literature.
 Reds, blacks, browns, and ochres are found in cave paintings from the Upper Paleolithic period, but not blue.
 Blue was also not used for dyeing fabric until long after red, ochre, pink and purple.
 This is probably due to the perennial difficulty of making good blue dyes and pigments.
 The earliest known blue dyes were made from plants – woad in Europe, indigo in Asia and Africa, while blue pigments were made from minerals, usually either lapis lazuli or azurite.

 Lapis lazuli, a semi-precious stone, has been mined in Afghanistan for more than three thousand years, and was exported to all parts of the ancient world.
-Blue glazed faience ornaments have been found to have been produced during 4th millennium civilization Indus Valley civilization (present day India and Pakistan).
+Blue glazed faience ornaments have been found to have been produced during 4th millennium Indus Valley civilization (present day India and Pakistan).
 In Iran and Mesopotamia, it was used to make jewellery and vessels.
 In Egypt, it was used for the eyebrows on the funeral mask of King Tutankhamun (1341–1323 BC).
 Importing lapis lazuli by caravan across the desert from Afghanistan to Egypt was very expensive.
 Beginning in about 2500 BC, the ancient Egyptians began to produce their own blue pigment known as Egyptian blue by grinding silica, lime, copper, and alkalai, and heating it to 800 or 900 C. This is considered the first synthetic pigment.
-Egyptian blue was used to paint wood, papyrus and canvas, and was used to colour a glaze to make faience beads, inlays, and pots.
+Egyptian blue was used to paint wood, papyrus and canvas, and was used to color a glaze to make faience beads, inlays, and pots.
 It was particularly used in funeral statuary and figurines and in tomb paintings.
-Blue was considered a beneficial colour which would protect the dead against evil in the afterlife.
-Blue dye was also used to colour the cloth in which mummies were wrapped.
+Blue was considered a beneficial color which would protect the dead against evil in the afterlife.
+Blue dye was also used to color the cloth in which mummies were wrapped.